datopian/playbook/agile/README.md

   * Results in 2 outputs

-    * A sprint backlog - A sprint backlog is a list of the product backlog items the team commits to delivering plus the list of tasks necessary to delivering those product backlog items.
+    * A sprint backlog -- A sprint backlog is a list of the product backlog items the team commits to delivering plus the list of tasks necessary to delivering those product backlog items.
-    * A sprint goal - short, one- or two-sentence, description of what the team plans to achieve during the sprint.
+    * A sprint goal -- short, one- or two-sentence, description of what the team plans to achieve during the sprint.
 It is written collaboratively by the team and the product owner.

   * Individual Tasks should be \<= 2d total time (reduces estimation error)
   * Meeting is timeboxed \<= 1-2.5h (~ 20-30m \* size of FTE team)

-* **Sprint review** [[*link*](http://www.mountaingoatsoftware.com/agile/scrum/sprint-review-meeting)] - what did we ship this sprint?
+* **Sprint review** [[*link*](http://www.mountaingoatsoftware.com/agile/scrum/sprint-review-meeting)] -- What did we ship this sprint?

-  * End of sprint (e.g. Friday)
+  * End of sprint (e.g. Friday).
-  * No more than 15m \* no of people in team
+  * No more than 15 minutes times the number of people in team.
   * Team shows what they accomplished during the sprint.
 Typically this takes the form of a demo.
   * Kept very informal, typically with rules forbidding the use of PowerPoint slides and allowing no more than two hours of preparation time for the meeting.
 A sprint review meeting should not become a distraction or significant detour for the team; rather, it should be a natural result of the sprint.
   * See Appendix for detailed overview.

-* **Sprint retrospective** [[*link*](http://www.mountaingoatsoftware.com/agile/scrum/sprint-retrospective)] - what can we learn from this sprint for the future
+* **Sprint retrospective** [[*link*](http://www.mountaingoatsoftware.com/agile/scrum/sprint-retrospective)] -- What can we learn from this sprint for the future?

   * End of sprint (suggest holding straight after review).
 Even shorter.
   * Start-Stop-Continue structure (what should team start doing, stop doing, and continue doing)

 * **Standup** [[*link*](http://www.mountaingoatsoftware.com/agile/scrum/daily-scrum), [*link-wp*](http://en.wikipedia.org/wiki/Stand-up_meeting)]

-  * (very) regular meeting - e.g. daily
+  * (Very) regular meeting -- e.g. daily.
-  * purpose: keep team in sync, surface blockers
+  * Purpose: keep team in sync; surface blockers.
-  * each person answers 3 questions
+  * Each person answers 3 questions:

     * What did I accomplish yesterday?
     * What will I do today?